chauff/cse1500-web-transcripts/Lecture-8.md

 Here, we use the routing parameter `:type` as key of the `todoTypes` object.
 Often, applications do not verify whether a user requesting a particular route is authorized to access the target object.
 This leads to so-called *insecure direct object references*.
 A malicious user can test different routes to determine whether this issue exists.

 Consider a user who accesses her list of todos using the following URL `http://mytodos.nl/todos?id=234`.
 Nothing stops the user from also trying, e.g. `http://mytodos.nl/todos?id=2425353` or `http://mytodos.nl/todos?id=1`.
-If the id values are insecure direct object references, the user can view other users' todo lists in this manner.
+If the id values are insecure direct object references, the user can view other users' to-do lists in this manner.

 #### :bangbang: NodeGoat